HidekiAI/lenzu/README.md

 - text: the raw text block captured by OcrEngine
 - lines: OcrEngine breaking it down into per column (notice that it's correctly ordered from top-to-bottom-right-to-left)
 - rects: rectangle coordinates grouped by line index
-- final line: kakasi result (to hiragana) - this version is still prototype, so using the limited kakasi that only can convert to either romaji or hiragana.
+- final line: kakasi result (to hiragana - I used the fake rust crate version) - this version is still prototype, so using the limited kakasi that only can convert to either romaji or hiragana.

 ![running demo](assets/demo.gif)